alexandrugris/my-jekyll-tech-blog/MyBlog/_posts/2017-10-29-odds-adjustment-risk.markdown

 2. We generate a sample of our subject's performance, in our example with a `lambda=0.2`.

+3. Compute the lambda (rate) of goals for the cluster.
+We use MLE to find the lambda for the poisson distribution.
+Obviously, it is virtually identical to the mean of the set.

-3. We compute the probability of his performance vector given the performance of the cluster.
+4. We compute the probability of his performance vector given the performance of the cluster.

-4. We use that probability to average between the cluster `lambda` (poisson average) and his `lambda`.
+5. We use that probability to average between the cluster `lambda` (poisson average) and his `lambda`.
 The result is stored in the `learned_lambda` parameter.

 ```python
 import numpy as np